HelpGiveThanks/HGTconfiguration/README.md

      1. Click on the tab for your Bug Genie, and refresh the page.

      This may solve the problem.
 If does not, contact your hosting company's tech support people.
-1. Select the 'Settings' tile (top row, middle tile on the 'Configure The Bug Genie' page).
+1. Select 'Uploads & attachments' tile (second row, far right tile on the 'Configure The Bug Genie' page).
-1. Type in your Bug Genie's custom name (the name of your website, family, organizaiton, etc.).
-1. Click the 'save' button (bottom right).
-1. Select 'Uploads & attachments' (6th option from the left menu column).
 1. Enable file uploads.
 1. Click the 'save' button (bottom right).
 1. Select 'Settings' (2nd option from the left menu column).
+1. Type in your Bug Genie's custom name (the name of your website, family, organizaiton, etc.).
+1. Click the 'save' button (bottom right).
 1. Select the 'Appearance' tab.
-1. Click on the selected theme 'oxygen' and change it to 'nitrogen' (keep oxygen as the iconset).
+1. Click on the currently selected theme 'oxygen' and change it to the 'nitrogen' theme.
+Do keep oxygen as the selected iconset.
 1. Click the 'save' button (bottom right).
 1. Click the blue 'Configure icons' button.
 1. Click Favicon's upload new icon radio button, and then click the 'Choose File' button.
-1. Select favicon.png file (this is the tiny high-contrast version of your icon), and click 'Choose'.
+1. Select favicon.png file in the popup window that opens, and then click 'Choose'.
-1. Click Header icon's upload new icon radio button, and then click the 'Choose File' button.
+1. Click the Header icon's upload new icon radio button, and then click the 'Choose File' button.
-1. Select Header icon.png file (This is the 75+px dark version of your icon), and click 'Choose File'.
+1. Select the 'Header icon.png' NOT 'header.png' file, and click 'Choose' button.
 1. Click the green 'Update icons' button.
 1. Select the 'Users & security' tab.
-1. Scroll down to 'Gravatar user icons' and select gravatar.com service option.
-1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option, until you are ready, if ever, to allow strangers to create accounts.
+1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option.
+This will keep strangers from setting up accounts on your website until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'save' button (bottom right).
 1. Scroll up, and click on 'System Administrator' (upper right corner).
 1. Select 'My account' option.